jeremy-carefoot/gold-gesso-django/scrap/ROADMAP.md

 # Canvas Planner - Development Roadmap

 ## Project Overview
 A Django REST API backend that integrates with Canvas LMS to provide enhanced planning and organization features for university students.
+Should be useful.

 ## Current Status ✅
 - Basic Django project structure with Django REST Framework